-^eRespondents saw the following at the beginning of the survey: "Given these extraordinary circumstances, please consider the typical dates and times of operations and those initially planned for the 2019-2020 program year when answering questions in this survey."
+eRespondents saw the following at the beginning of the survey: "Given these extraordinary circumstances, please consider the typical dates and times of operations and those initially planned for the 2019-2020 program year when answering questions in this survey."
 While this text instructed respondents to answer for a typical time period, they may not have done so, and the COVID-19 pandemic may have been considered in their response.

-n Perce entage

-Number of mentors in program (categories) 123

-1 to 4 30 .3

-5 to 8 29 .9

-9 to 15 24 .5

->15 15 .3

-n Mean Range

-Number of:

-Mentors in program 123 8.8 1 - 53

-Program staff who spend more than half their time as a mentor/coach 124 2.7 0 - 24

-Program staff who spend less than half of their time on mentoring/coaching 123 4.0 0 - 50

-Consultants or contractors hired by the program to serve as mentor/coach 123 0.7 0 - 8

-Individuals from other organizations or agencies that provide free coaching or mentoring services 123 1.4 0 - 20
+Table A.12.
+Among programs that offer mentorship or coaching, the number and type of mentors^a n Mean Range Number of: Mentors in program 123 8.8 1 - 53 Program staff who spend more than half their time as a mentor/coach 124 2.7 0 - 24 Program staff who spend less than half of their time on mentoring/coaching 123 4.0 0 - 50 Consultants or contractors hired by the program to serve as mentor/coach 123 0.7 0 - 8 Individuals from other organizations or agencies that provide free coaching or mentoring services 123 1.4 0 - 20

-ource: Spring 2020 FACES Program Director Survey.